I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfsync/nf-wdfsync-wdfwaitlockacquire.md

 </ul>
 Relative expiration times are not affected by any changes to the system time that might occur within the specified time-out period.
 Absolute expiration times do reflect system time changes.

-The framework provides <a href="wdf.wdf_timer_object_reference">time conversion functions</a> that convert time values into system time units.
+The framework provides <a href="https://msdn.microsoft.com/E7D5564D-7BAA-412E-959F-3655B963B4C1">time conversion functions</a> that convert time values into system time units.

 If the caller supplies a <b>NULL</b> pointer, the method waits indefinitely until it has acquired the lock.